domoslabs/stun-client/README.md

         "nat_type" : "symmetric"
 }
 ```
 Which is your external IP and port.
+As well as the NAT type.
+If the NAT type is symmetric, then STUN will not work.
 ## Building
 First clone, remember submodules:
 ```bash